Classical and Quantum Mechanics via Lie algebras: Description levels

 and the coarse description is adequate.
 If $\alpha^*\not\approx \alpha$, there is no a priori reason to trust the coarse model, and we have to investigate to which extent its predictions will significantly differ from those of the detailed model.
 One expects the differences to be significant; however, in practice, there are difficulties if there are limits on our ability to prepare particular detailed states.
-The reason is that the entropy and chemical potentials can be prepared and measured only by comparison with states of sufficiently known states.
-A first sign of this is the gauge freedom in ideal gases discussed in Example \ref{ex.ideal}, which implies that different models of the same situation may have nontrivial differences in Hamilton energy, entropy, and chemical potential.
-This ambiguity persists in more perplexing situations:
+The reason is that the entropy and chemical potentials can be prepared and measured only by comparison with sufficiently known states.
+For ideal gases, they are inherently ambiguous because of the gauge freedom discussed in Example \ref{ex.ideal}, which implies that different models of the same situation may have nontrivial differences in Hamilton energy, entropy, and chemical potential.
+A similar ambiguity persists in more perplexing situations:

 \begin{expl} \bfi{(The Gibbs paradox)} Suppose that we have an ideal gas of two kinds $j=1,2$ of particles which are experimentally indistinguishable.
 Suppose that in the samples available for experiments, the two kinds are mixed in significantly varying proportions $N_1:N_2=q_1:q_2$ which, by assumption, have no effect on the observable properties; in particular, their values are unknown but varying.
 The detailed model treats them as distinct, the coarse model as identical.
 Reverting to the barless notation of Section \ref{s.phen}, we have